jon-heard/WinSysHelpScripts/README.md

 # WinSysHelpScripts
-Python scripts to aid everyday windows 10 use
+Scripts to aid everyday windows 10 use (mostly python)